cecileung1208/Cancer-Treatment-Analysis/README.md

 Plot the tumor volume vs. weight of all mouses under the Capomulin drug regimen.

 **Regression Model**
-1Calculate the correlation coefficient and linear regression model and plot the line against the scatter plot.
+Calculate the correlation coefficient and linear regression model and plot the line against the scatter plot.

 ## Dataset